lambdacogito/lambdacogito.github.io/content/_posts/2025-02-08-neurosymbolic-part2.md

 By analogy, we propose a bold prediction: large, unified language models represent an intermediate stage in the evolution of AI architectures.
-The next-generation mainstream approach is likely to be Mixture of Experts (MoE) models—systems that enhance predictive accuracy (consistency) by incorporating expert models with specialized but limited completeness in specific domains.
+The next-generation mainstream approach is likely to be Mixture of Experts (MoE) models, systems that enhance predictive accuracy (consistency) by incorporating expert models with specialized but limited completeness in specific domains.
 These architectures may provide a more balanced trade-off between completeness and consistency, pushing AI development forward.